 It is important to be able to recognise which moments will create salient elements for shoppers in order to maximise communication potential for your brand:

-- Contrast – if every brand looks similar, then nothing stands out.
+If every brand looks similar, then nothing stands out.
 Take cereals boxes, all rectangular with very bright colours, etc. A white circle or dark box would really stand out in that aisle.

-- Emotion – the more emotional your brand, the more shoppers will engage with it.
+The more emotional your brand, the more shoppers will engage with it.
 One sure-fire way to generate emotion and exploit the Salience Bias is to add imagery of other people to your brand display.

-- Adjacencies – sometimes brands can appear a surprise just because of where they are located in-store.
+Sometimes brands can appear a surprise just because of where they are located in-store.
 A crisps FSDU performed better in the sweet confectionery aisle than it did in the savoury snacks aisle, just because shoppers weren’t expecting it to be there.

 In summary, shoppers often prefer items that stand out more and/or that emotionally engage.
 If you can emotionally stand out more, then you are on to a winner.